anira-project/anira/docs/sphinx/custom_backends.rst

 extent and every memory handle (the data pointer, ``byte_offset``, the strides, the domain) from the tensors of **this** call, never from a value kept at load or prepare, and never assume a tensor is anira's own buffer.
-The halves of a declared State pair alternate between two buffers from one inference to the next (below), and a later pre-release hands a caller's Buffer tensor over in place.
+The halves of a declared State pair alternate between two buffers from one inference to the next (below), unless the engine's flags carry ``ANIRA_ENGINE_FLAG_STATE_ALIAS``, and a later pre-release hands a caller's Buffer tensor over in place.
 The templates of the load record say what the shapes will be;
 the memory is the context's.
 A Time extent below the template's is legal only under ``ANIRA_ENGINE_FLAG_DYNAMIC_TIME``.
 The rule's other half is the executor's: what one call runs on owns everything with run-time state (above), so an engine keeps a shared slot's